apiaryio/constitutions/Readme.md

-### 5. Collaborate, re-use, share
+### 5. Collaborate, re-use, share, iterate

 - Generate the documentation
 - Not all rules can be expressed in current API Description languages, contrinute to their design
-- Fork this repo,
+- Fork this repo, add your Rules, Good and Bad Eaxmples, and Styleguides

 ## How it works